gloryknight/cyan_audit/doc/cyanaudit.md

 Synopsis
 ========

-Cyan Audit is a powerful PostgreSQL extension for in-database logging of DDL.
+Cyan Audit is a powerful PostgreSQL extension for in-database logging of DML.

 Introduction